ishmilan2/ishmilan.github.io/en/blog/_posts/15-06-30-2015-trends-configuration-management.md

 ### Final Thoughts

-Trends in the **_SCM_** provide an vision into the behavior of the methods, tools and patterns.
-In this paper is shown in greater detail the tools used in this process.
+Trends in the **_SCM_** provide an insight of the behavior of the methods, tools and patterns.
+In this paper, the tools used in the process are thoroughly examined.

 The highly relevant elements identified in the study allow us to establish a favorable environment for the development of software.
 An example of the combination of these systems is shown in <a href="{{ site.baseurl}}/blog/modelo-gestion-configuracion-herramientas-codigo-abierto">Modelo de Gestión de Configuración con herramientas código abierto</a>. **_Collaboration and communication_** among them is vital to the success of the group.